 For more information, see Using comments in a Digital article in Studio.

-Knowing how many paragraphs, words and characters an article contains is essential for a writer.
+Knowing how many paragraphs, words and characters are in an article, component, or selection of text is essential for a writer.
 This is indicated in the status bar at the bottom of the editor.

-- For the whole article: The total number of paragraphs, words, or characters is shown on the right side of the status bar.
-Choose which one to view
+On the right side of the status bar, the total number of paragraphs, words, or characters is shown for the whole article.
+Choose from the list which one to view.

 Note: Which components are included in the calculation can be configured.

 Entering often used special characters such as arrows, copyright symbols, or quotation marks (also known as 'smart quotes') can be cumbersome because they require a dedicated panel or keyboard shortcut.

 To make entering such characters easier, an automatic conversion takes place when entering a specific character or combination of characters.